yatunyi15075/BankApplication/README.md

 Thank you for checking out the Fintech Banking Application!
 Don't forget to subscribe to my YouTube channel: Coding with Brian for more content.

-Now, the image is linked from the GitHub URL you provided: `https://github.com/yatunyi15075/BankApplication/blob/master/frontend/src/assets/6.png`.